 The projects aims to strengthen networks and capacities in the communities of El Florón (Portoviejo) and El Palmar (Manta), as well as to promote the protection of rights and inclusion of Venezuelans and Ecuadorians.

 B) Identification and Mapping of Livelihoods

-Initial activities will include active engagement of communities to identify needs and challenges; map local services; and develop action plans to respond to the identified challenges.
-Information on rights, obligations, and services, will be disseminated through established channels and media based on an assessment of needs.
+Initial activities include active engagement of communities to identify needs and challenges; mapping of local services; and the development of action plans to respond to the identified challenges.
+Information on rights, obligations, and services will be disseminated through established channels and media based on an assessment of needs.
 Through these activities, AVSI Ecuador hopes to promote peaceful coexistence and protection of rights.

 AVSI Ecuador will reach 944 people, including both Venezuelan refugees and members of host communities.